Flag matroids with coefficients: Introduction

 \subsection{Acknowledgements}

 We would like to thank Matthew Baker for several discussions and Christopher Eur for pointing us to the work on strong maps of oriented matroids.
-The first author was supported by a CNPq scholarship - Brazil.
+We would like to thank Eduardo Vital for his comments on a previous version.
+The first author was supported by a CNPq fellowship - Brazil (140325/2019-0).